-Special Vehicles in UtahCompare Car Insurance Rates in 3 Steps
+Special Vehicles in UtahCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:

 Both groups are classified by state law as "off-highway vehicles" (OHVs).
-All OHVs manufactured after 1988 and used on the state's public lands or roads must be registered and titled, if you're a Utah resident.
-If you're a visitor, you must just register your OHV with the state if you use the vehicle more than 14 days per year within Utah.
+All OHVs manufactured in or after 1988 and used on the state's public lands or roads must be registered and titled if you're a Utah resident.

 To title and register your OHV, just follow the procedures outlined for cars or motorcycles.
 Titles cost $6.00, and registration fees vary according to the age of the vehicle.
-Your registration is valid for a year, and expires in the month you purchased the OHV.
+Your registration must be renewed annually, and expires in the month you purchased the OHV.

 Where to Put Your Stickers